 Cost of Filing

-Legitimate talcum powder attorneys offer free case evaluations.
-You should never pay to have your case reviewed.
+Most talcum powder attorneys offer no-cost initial case evaluations.
+You typically should not pay to have your case reviewed.

 Settlement vs. Trial